 - Broken bones

 - Spinal cord injuries

 Furthermore, a claim can demand compensation for emotional damages and suffering.
-A motorcycle accident lawyer in Glastonbury could works with an individual plaintiff to properly value their claim and demand appropriate compensation for these intangible kinds of losses.
+A motorbike accident attorney in Glastonbury could work with an individual plaintiff to properly value their claim and demand appropriate compensation for these intangible kinds of losses.

 However, potential plaintiffs must be sure to act quickly.
 Connecticut General Statutes §52-584 states that all cases alleging personal injury must be in court no more than two years from the date of loss, so time is often of the essence.

 How a Glastonbury Motorcycle Accident Attorney Could Help